The Flask Mega-Tutorial Part XVI: Full-Text Search

 This is the sixteenth installment of the Flask Mega-Tutorial series, in which I'm going to add a full-text search capability to Microblog.

-For your reference, below is a list of the articles in this series.
+For your reference, here is the complete list of articles in this series:

 The goal of this chapter is to implement a search feature for Microblog, so that users can find interesting posts using natural language.
-For many types of web sites, it is possible to just let Google, Bing, etc. index all the content and provide search results through their search APIs.
-This works well for sites that have mostly static pages, like a forum.
+For many types of websites, it is possible to just let Google, Bing, etc. index all the content and provide search results through their search APIs.
+This works well for sites that have mostly static pages.
 But in my application the basic unit of content is a user post, which is a small portion of the entire web page.
 The type of search results that I want are for these individual blog posts and not entire pages.
 For example, if I search for the word "dog" I want to see blog posts from any users that include that word.
 Obviously a page that shows all blog posts that have the word "dog" (or any other possible search term) does not really exist as a page that the big search engines can find and index, so clearly I have no choice other than to roll my own search feature.

 The GitHub links for this chapter are: Browse, Zip, Diff.